zoltan-nz/notes/topics.md

 - FormObjects
 - More forms on the same page
 - Using vagrant for projects...
+- Test results about why faster ruby in virtual machine than in native way...

 ##Install haml -> erb converter: HERBALIZER